 The SavorOne Cash Rewards is worth it for anyone who does a lot of spending at the grocery store or on entertainment-related purchases.
 Here’s a look at some additional SavorOne benefits that may increase its value for you.

 The SavorOne card comes with standard perks like extended warranty coverage, $0 fraud liability and concierge services.
 And in terms of travel perks, you can take advantage of 24-hour travel assistance and travel accident insurance.
 Further, Capital One offers Capital One Experiences and Capital One Dining, through which you can get access to exclusive experiences.

-Don’t forget that the card offers a zero-interest introductory offer on both purchases and balance transfer for 15 months (followed by a variable APR between 17.99 percent to 27.99 percent).
-You’ll need to pay a 3 percent balance transfer fee, but that’s a standard charge among balance transfer cards.
+Don’t forget that the card offers a great introductory APR offer on both purchases and balance transfers.
+You’ll need to pay a 3 percent balance transfer fee for the first 15 months, but that’s a standard charge among balance transfer cards.

 You can redeem your cash back for a statement credit, check or gift card, and you can also pay with your rewards at checkout on PayPal and Amazon.com.

 You’ll need good to excellent credit (670 to 850) for this card.